scottyunho/push_notifier/README.md

-React.js web app to manually get GitHub push data using GitHub API, then display everything on the page.
+React.js web app to manually get GitHub push/commit data using GitHub API, then display everything on the page.

 # Getting Started with Create React App